nbulischeck/DCTF/README.md

 The port number is required.
 This is the local port that your challenge will be served on.

-### Type - Line 8
+### Serve - Line 8

-The type of challenge is required.
-Currently this may either be `binary` or `web`.
-There are no other options.
-If it is not set as `binary` or `web`, the challenge will not be built!
-May be used to in generating config files in the future when used with `--platform`.
+Serve can either be 'true' or 'false'.
+This depends on whether or not you want the challenge to be run by Docker.
+This can be used to create multiple challenges under the same Docker container.

 ### Barebones `config.yml`